 Safer temporary options during pregnancy

-- Shaving: quick, cheap and safe when done gently with fresh blades.
+- Shaving: quick, low cost and safe when done gently with fresh blades.

 - Threading or tweezing: useful for small facial areas.

-- Waxing: acceptable for many, though sensitive skin may prefer patch testing first.
+- Waxing: suitable for many people, though more reactive skin may benefit from patch testing first.
 General side effect guidance is outlined by Healthline.

-Skip new topical products unless your midwife or GP is happy with the ingredients.
-If you have a changing mole or any suspicious lesion, arrange a check before any hair removal method.
+Avoid trying new topical products unless your midwife or GP is comfortable with the ingredients.
+If you have a changing mole or any suspicious lesion, arrange a check before using any hair removal method.

 After pregnancy: when to restart

-- Get the all clear: wait for your postnatal check and speak with your GP or midwife, particularly if breastfeeding.
+- Get the all clear: wait for your postnatal check and speak with your GP or midwife, particularly if you are breastfeeding.

-- Book with qualified teams: UK rules are moving toward mandatory licensing for cosmetic procedures using lasers, as set out on GOV.UK.
+- Book with qualified teams: UK rules are moving towards mandatory licensing for cosmetic procedures using lasers, as set out on GOV.UK.
 Our Laser Protection Advisor service supports safe policies and training.

 04. Ready to plan for later?

-Key message: postpone laser hair removal during pregnancy, use temporary methods instead, then return to treatment once your clinician gives the green light.
+The key point is simple: hold off on laser hair removal during pregnancy, use temporary methods instead and return to treatment once your clinician says it is fine to do so.

 Dr Majid Zarandouz